Ethan Stortz, MD

 Jill Wagoner, MD

 I chose the University of Colorado for fellowship training for the mix of faculty and diverse training opportunities.
 When I went to different conferences, it always seemed that someone from the University of Colorado was presenting or wrote the paper on the topic.
 During my interview, it also felt like a place I could thrive and learn from some of the best experts in the field.

 My favorite part of the program is the ability to work with many different experts in each field all of which are very approachable to any question.
 The faculty is focused on teaching and want to make sure you learn as much as possible.

 Denver is a great mix of what I love in outdoor activities.
 You are close enough to almost anything on the weekend and get away yet have all the benefits of a large metropolitan area.
-Generally, people are nicer than I’m
+Generally, people are nicer than I’m used to experiencing.

 Rebecca Jeffers, MD

 I decided to come to University of Colorado for my Endocrinology training because I was deeply impressed by the people and culture of this institution.
 Beyond participating in clinics dedicated to every sub-specialty within endocrinology, we will be training with world-renowned experts.
 I am also very excited by the sheer volume of research opportunities that are available.
 This was by far the best endocrinology program I interviewed for out of the lot.